Synonyms: OCD, osteochondritis dissecans, osteochondral defect, osteochondral lesion

 - Size: <2cm vs >2cm.
 Lesions >2cm have worse prognosis.
 (Hefti F, JPO B 1999; 8: 231)

-- Stability: stable vs unstable (based on xray, MRI and physical exam findings)
+- Stability: stable vs unstable (based on xray, MRI and physical exam findings).
+Fluid line between the OCD and the underlying normal bone indicates unstable.

 - Skeletal age: Juvenile, Adult (based on distal femoral epiphyseal closure)